José Figueres Ferrer

-José María Hipólito Figueres Ferrer (25 September 1906 – 8 June 1990) was a Costa Rican politician who served three terms as President of Costa Rica: 1948–1949, 1953–1958 and 1970–1974.
-During his first term in office he abolished the country's army, nationalized its banking sector, granted women and Afro-Costa Ricans the right to vote, and offered Costa Rican nationality to people of African descent.
+José María Hipólito Figueres Ferrer (25 September 1906 – 8 June 1990) was a Costa Rican farmer, revolutionary leader, and statesman who served as the 32nd and 36th President of Costa Rica from 1953 to 1958 and from 1970 to 1974.
+He was also the head of the Founding Junta of the Second Republic from 1948 to 1949 and the founder of the National Liberation Party.

+As the victorious leader of the Costa Rican Civil War and principal architect of the Second Republic, one of Figueres's most notable achievements was the abolition of the Costa Rican army, making Costa Rica one of the first countries to permanently eliminate its standing armed forces, though the motivations for the decision have been widely debated.
+His junta government also nationalized the banking system, secured suffrage for women and Afro–Costa Ricans, and extended Costa Rican nationality rights to people of African descent.

+During his two constitutional presidencies, Figueres oversaw the creation of the Costa Rica Institute of Technology, the National University of Costa Rica, and the Costa Rican Electricity Institute (ICE) as an autonomous institution, among other reforms.
+His administrations also promoted industrialization, social mobility, and the strengthening of the Costa Rican middle class.

 His son José María Figueres served as President of Costa Rica from 1994 to 1998.

 Early life and career

 Figueres was born on 25 September 1906 in San Ramón in Alajuela province.
 Figueres was the eldest of the four children of Mariano Figueres Forges (a doctor), and his wife, Francisca Ferrer Minguella (a teacher) who had recently immigrated from Catalonia to San Ramón in west-central Costa Rica.
 Figueres' first language was Catalan.

 In 1924, he left for Boston, United States, on a work and study trip.
 There he studied hydroelectric engineering at the Massachusetts Institute of Technology.
 Figueres returned to Costa Rica in 1928 and bought a farm in a remote area in the mountains of San Cristóbal, Desamparados.
 He named the farm "La Lucha Sin Fin" (lit.
 "The Endless Struggle") ..
 This would be his home and operational headquarters until his death in 1990.

 Figueres became a successful coffee grower and rope manufacturer, employing more than 1,000 sharecroppers and factory laborers.
 Describing himself as a "farmer-socialist", he built housing and provided medical care and recreation for his workers and established a community vegetable farm and a dairy with free milk for workers' children.

 His sharecroppers could either sell hemp grown on his plantation to him at market price for use in his rope factory, or sell it elsewhere if they were offered a better price.